harness/developer-hub/docs/chaos-engineering/technical-reference/probes/prom-probe.md

 This establishes a fundamental authentication mechanism for the Prometheus server.
 The "username:password" encoded in base64 or bearer token, should be placed either within the `credentials` field or as a file path in the `credentialsFile` field.

 :::tip
-The `credentials` and `credentialsFile` are two options that can't be used simultaneously.
+The `credentials` and `credentialsFile` are mutually exclusive, that is, these fields can't be used simultaneously.
 :::

 Use the following example to tune this: